-HP Colour LaserJet Pro M177fw review
+HP Colour LaserJet Pro M177fw full review

 The M177fw is an odd device.
 In some ways it’s an absolute bargain, providing a versatile multifunction colour laser printer at a price of just £274.
 That’s well within the reach of small businesses and home workers who need laser-quality output for their office documents.